KlaudiuszSoltysik/KivyLauncher/README.md

 It searches the patch for mini-games that I also wrote.
 Using the launcher, you can select a game or app, play it, uninstall it, view the source code and read the manual.

-Curently aviable/in progress/future apps:
+Curently aviable/in progress/future apps are in the same repository in "content" directory:

 KivySudoku - made using backtracking algorithm, you can choose between three game difficulties.
-By pressing spacebar you can full your grid.
+By pressing spacebar and then pressing cells, you can insert right numbers.
 You enter numbers by pressing a key on your keyboard and then pressing right cell on screen.
 To undo your numbers press backspace and press cell.

 KivyTetris - my version of the game everyone knows, no other features.
 You can play with arrows (left, right, up to rotate, down for faster fall)